 Data Memory and Program Memory are the two memories used in PIC microcontroller architecture.

 Program Memory stores the 13 bits of program code.
-The program counter register access the program memory data.
+The program counter registers accesses the program memory data.
 Similarly, the data memory consists of RAM and EEPROM.
 They consist of multiple banks with a particular function register and a general purpose register.

 It consists of five ports Port A, Port B, Port C, D, and E. Port A is a 16-bit port that can be used as an input and output port.
 The TRISA register determines this decision.
 Likewise, Port B is the 8-bit port that can be used as an input and output port.
 Moreover, Port C is similar to that port B, whose operation is determined by the TRISC register.
 While Port D is an 8-bit port that acts as a slave port for connecting to the microprocessor bus.
 Finally, Port E is the 3-bit port that controls the signal to the A/D converter.